 With these two phones it is possible to reach the evening hours without any problems, even after a busy working day.
 Up Realme 5 Pro, in fact, I managed to quietly total 6 hours on screen turned on, on a basis of 14-15 hours of continuous use.
 It is not far behind, though, Notes redmi 8 Pro than with his 4.500 mAh also guarantees 7 hours of active display, on about 15 hours of use.
 It then depends on how you use the phone.
 In our tests, in fact, we have always traveled on a mixture of Wi-Fi and 4G, using a lot of Instagram, Telegram, web browsing and keeping four different mailboxes active at the same time.

-Regarding recharge times, up Notes redmi 8 Pro it is possible to use the power supply in the package, with output from 5V / 3A-9V / 2A-12V / 1,5A.
-Thanks to it, therefore, it is possible to switch from 10 to 100% in just under 1 30 hours and minutes.
+Regarding recharge times, up Notes redmi 8 Pro it is possible to use the power supply in the package, with 5V / 3A-9V / 2A-12V / 1,5A output.
+Thanks to it, therefore, it is possible to go from 10 to 100% in poco less than 1 30 hours and minutes.
 With Realme 5 Pro, instead, it will take around 1 now and 30 minutes to carry out the same type of charge, but using the power supply from 5V / 4A.